dan3388/FPGA-Audio-Processing-System/README.md

 ## System Overview

-### ~~DSP (Digital Signal Processing)~~

-~~The core of this system is a Digital Signal Processor (DSP).
-The DSP intercepts the raw signal from the guitar, applies a mathematical function to alter the audio data (the "effect"), and transmits the modified signal to the output stage for playback.~~

 ### ADC & SPI (Input Stage)

 To process guitar audio within an FPGA, the signal must first be amplified and converted from analog to digital.